-The data generated by the users is what Ezoic uses to make it's decisions upon, so testing layouts via Multivariate testing systems like Ezoic is all about the numbers.
+The data generated by the users is what Ezoic uses to make its decisions, so testing layouts via multivariate testing systems like Ezoic is all about the numbers.
 For example:

 - Similarly, if 90% of your visits are 'new' vs repeat visitors, the optimal layout would be different in terms of ad placements.

-The point we're trying to make is that the 'look' of a site is subjective to the publisher, but really should be directly related to visitor's actions & user metrics.
+The point we're trying to make is that the 'look' of a site is subjective to the publisher, but should be directly related to visitor's actions and user metrics.

 It is very difficult to find the right layout by testing things manually (or guessing the right layout based on personal taste).

 We believe you should really consider using multivariate testing to help you improve user experience (i.e time spent on site, page views, bounce rates...) and of course increase your ad revenue.